Frogun

 Frogun is a 3D platform video game developed by Molegato and published by Top Hat Studios on August 2, 2022.
 The player controls a character who must navigate levels and collect items by jumping and using her frog as a grappling gun.

+A standalone sequel, Frogun Encore, was released in 2024.

 Gameplay

 Gameplay consists of 3D platforming, with the player utilizing a frog that serves as a grappling gun.

 The game features a single-player mode and includes a one on one player versus player option as an unlockable reward.

 Development

 Development of the game was performed by the studio Molegato.
 The game was crowdfunded with Kickstarter in July 2021.
 The aesthetics of the game were inspired by various home console games from the 1990s and handheld console games from the 2000s.
 In development it was decided that the game would not stick to specific technical limitations associated with those consoles, leading to the use of "32-bit" style graphics alongside "16-bit" style audio.

 Frogun was published on August 2, 2022 by Top Hat Studios Inc. for Microsoft Windows, Linux, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S. Limited Run Games published a physical edition of the game for Nintendo Switch, PlayStation 4, and PlayStation 5.
-A standalone sequel/expansion Frogun Encore was released in 2024.